apache/incubator-heron/website2/docs/getting-started-migrate-storm-topologies.md

 ---

-Heron is designed to be fully backwards compatible with existing [Apache Storm](http://storm.apache.org/index.html) projects, which means that you can migrate an existing Storm [topology](../concepts/topologies) to Heron by making just a few adjustments to the topology's `pom.xml` [Maven configuration file](https://maven.apache.org/pom.html).
+Heron is designed to be fully backwards compatible with existing [Apache Storm](http://storm.apache.org/index.html) v1 projects, which means that you can migrate an existing Storm [topology](heron-topology-concepts) to Heron by making just a few adjustments to the topology's `pom.xml` [Maven configuration file](https://maven.apache.org/pom.html).